 When you ask Rob Lowe how he’s doing these days, he may cut the surface chatter and tell you that he’s “evolving.”
-That certainly comes in handy when you’re working in an industry know for its creative mood swings.
+That certainly comes in handy when you’re working in an industry known for its creative mood swings.

 These days, Lowe’s star shines even brighter than it did in his heyday in the 1980s, when his career went nuclear thanks to starring roles in popular films such as The Outsiders, Youngblood, and St Elmo’s Fire.
 Scandals and other brouhaha— from sex tapes to a criticized 1989 Oscar performance — kept the Rob Lowe news cycle going.
 But sobriety changed things.
 Lowe managed to go from a member of the ’80s Brat Pack to respected player in hit NBC shows like The West Wing and Parks and Recreation.

 Lowe’s turn as Liberace’s plastic surgeon in the HBO biopic Behind the Candelabra certainly turned heads and the Emmy-nominated actor’s two memoirs, Stories I Only Tell My Friends and Love Life, were critical and commercial hits, too.

 Next up: A new British crime drama that finds Lowe playing a beleaguered U.S. police chief who lands in Lincolnshire with his 14 year-old daughter, hoping to escape a painful past.